-The bill amends the Child Protection Law by updating Section 18 to enhance the criteria under which the Department of Health and Human Services (DHHS) must submit a petition for court authorization regarding child abuse or neglect cases.
-It specifies that if a parent, guardian, custodian, or any adult residing in the child's home is found to have abused the child or a sibling, the DHHS must act.
-The bill introduces new forms of abuse that warrant action, including human trafficking, and expands the circumstances under which a petition must be filed, particularly when a parent's rights to another child have been previously terminated due to similar abuse.
+The bill amends the Child Protection Law by updating Section 18 to enhance the criteria under which the Department of Health and Human Services (DHHS) must submit a petition for court authorization regarding child protection cases.
+It specifies that the DHHS must file a petition if a parent, guardian, custodian, or any adult residing in the child's home has abused the child or a sibling, with the definition of abuse expanded to include human trafficking.
+Additionally, the bill outlines circumstances where there is a risk of harm or neglect, particularly if a parent's rights to another child have been previously terminated due to similar abuse.

-Additionally, the bill mandates that if a parent is suspected of being a perpetrator or of placing the child at risk, the DHHS must request termination of parental rights during the initial dispositional hearing.
-It also requires the department to hold a conference among agency personnel if they are considering such a petition, ensuring that the attorney representing the child is notified and can attend.
-If no agreement is reached during this conference, the department director or their designee will make the final decision after consulting with the involved attorneys.
+Furthermore, the bill mandates that if a parent is suspected of being a perpetrator or of placing the child at risk, the DHHS must request termination of parental rights during the initial dispositional hearing.
+It also establishes a requirement for the department to hold a conference among agency personnel if they are considering such a petition, ensuring that the attorney representing the child is notified and can attend.
+If no agreement is reached during the conference, the department director or their designee will make the final decision after consulting with the involved attorneys.

 Statutes affected: Senate Introduced Bill: 722.638